 Electrical stimulation for stroke patients offers a wide range of benefits.
-From improving motor skills to preventing atrophy, electrical stimulation (E-stim) can help you overcome many side effects of stroke.
+From improving motor skills to preventing atrophy, electrical stimulation (E-stim) can help you overcome many secondary effects of stroke.

-If your physical therapist has recommended electrical stimulation, you might be wondering how it works.
+If your physical or occupational therapist has recommended electrical stimulation, you might be wondering how it works.
 This article will explain everything.

 Before getting started, it’s important to note that anyone with a pacemaker should never use electrical stimulation.
 Always consult with your therapist before starting any e-stim program.